 What Is Structural Engineering?

-Ever wondered about the Egyptian pyramids?
+Ever wondered about the Great Pyramids of Giza?
 How were they made and what made them last?

 Well, we can thank the first structural engineers for that.